Article

 Can money market funds lose money?

-Unlike cash in a bank or building society, money invested in a money market fund is not protected or guaranteed.
+Unlike cash in savings accounts at a bank or building society, money invested in a money market fund is not protected or guaranteed.
 There is a chance that an investment, or a number of them, in a fund could fail in the event of highly stressed circumstances such as a bank or other entity going bust and the underlying deposit or investment in the fund not being made whole.
 Money market funds invest in high-quality assets, companies and government-related entities, so they are considered to be low risk but they are not risk free.

 There is also a small risk that investors may not be able to redeem their holding in a money market fund on a given day, as there is with any open-ended fund.
-Money market funds typically have a significant proportion of investments that are short dated and very ‘liquid’ – that is to say easy to enter and exit readily.
+Money market funds typically have a significant proportion of investments that are short dated and highly ‘liquid’ – that is to say easy to enter and exit readily.
 This means in normal circumstances they can meet any redemptions on a day-to-day basis with ease.
 However, because a portion of a money market fund is in assets with longer maturities, in exceptionally stressed markets this cannot be absolutely guaranteed.

 How can money market funds be used in a portfolio?

 Holding significant amounts in cash over longer periods of time is generally a wasted opportunity.
 Cash typically does a poor job of keeping up with inflation over longer periods, even if you are able to secure a competitive rate.
-Over the longer term, other assets that provide extra return and growth, albeit at the risk of short-term fluctuations, tend to be a better means to preserve and grow wealth.
+Over the longer term, other assets that provide extra return and growth, albeit at the risk of short-term fluctuations, tend to be a better way to preserve and grow wealth.

 Nonetheless, money market funds may be a consideration when the stock market is volatile, interest rates are meaningful, and investors aren't sure where to turn.
 They also could offer positive returns in an environment of rising rates and tightening of financial conditions, something that adversely affects traditional fixed income safe havens such as government bonds.
 They can therefore represent a tactical position for those anticipating difficult markets, or perhaps diversification from traditional bonds, especially longer dated securities, if there are concerns interest rates will rise or remain high for longer than expected.